DrAdamRoe/cloud-variations/README.md

 and run it locally:

 `docker run --publish 5017:5022 hello-cloud`

+Note that if you are on a Mac with an ARM processor, such as an M1 or M2 MacBook Pro, the container you build with the above command will not run on more standard x86 Intel processors, which are found, for example, on the cloud.
+So much for Docker's old sloagn "Build Once, Run Anywhere".
+To resolve this, build your docker container with the additional flag `--platform linux/amd64` if you are on an ARM Mac.
+You'll get a warning when running that image locally, but the same container will then work both locally and on the cloud (it will not be very efficient locally, but that is fine for this tutorial).

 At this point, you should be able to again make a request locally, via `curl localhost:5017` or by going to the browser.